Engaged Employees

 1 – Seek company feedback consistently

-Engaged employees feel valued and listened to.
-If you want to simultaneously drive engagement while also learning how your staff currently feels about their jobs and your company, start with a survey—preferably an anonymous one to encourage honesty.
+Engaged employees feel valued and heard.
+If you want to simultaneously drive engagement while learning how your staff currently feels about their jobs and your company, start with a survey—preferably an anonymous one to encourage honesty.

 Surveys are one of the best initial strategies to improve employee engagement, but they are only effective if you use what you learn to create positive change in the workplace.
 If 75% of your employees indicate they wish the company would switch to a hybrid schedule, it’s important to address this concern in a way that shows you are taking the request seriously.
 Either take steps toward a hybrid schedule or have a meeting in which you raise concerns, allowing employees to ask questions.
 Otherwise, your surveys will be rightfully considered ingenuine.